 Photo: Liz Linder Photography

 Finnie is a Climate Reality Leader and Mentor; ecoAmerica trustee; and vice chair of the Princeton78 Foundation, whose endowment fuels undergraduate service projects in the US and globally.
-She is a judge for Bow Seat Ocean Awareness, a contest for students that attracts 4,000+ applications from around the world every year.
+She is a judge for the Bow Seat Ocean Awareness, a contest for students that attracts 4,000+ applications from around the world every year.
 She serves on the Advisory Board of the Planetary Health Alliance at Johns Hopkins; and on the academic advisory council for Second Nature, who invited her to present at the 2023 Higher Education Leadership Summit.
 She is a trustee of New York-Connecticut Audubon Society and on the Advisory Council and Climate Roundtable at Boston Harbor Now.

 Finnie holds a Princeton B.A., Middlebury M.A.
 (Bread Loaf School of English).
 She graduated with the inaugural cohort of Seth Godin’s altMBA.
-She began her career at The New Yorker, continued at the Atlantic and at iVillage, where she was launch content director to IPO.
+She began her career at The New Yorker, continued at The Atlantic and at iVillage, where she was launch content director to IPO.
 She lives near New York City and has four young grandchildren.

 Her work has appeared in The Atlantic, Well+Good, Family Life, HuffPo and on the IGS, Moms Clean Air Force (EDF), MindBodyGreen, Kripalu, and Safe Schools blogs.
 A member of the São Paulo Declaration for Planetary Health organizing team, she contributed to the 2021 benchmark paper in The Lancet.